kierandidi/kdidi_webpage/proteins/_posts/2024-03-03-protein-representations.md

 | Data Layout |Varying Shape | Fixed Shape      |
 | Sequence Dependence |Yes| No      |

+### Boundary Conditions: OXT

+I have been talking before about the oxygen atom of the carboxy group that is lost when two amino acids combine to form a peptide bond.
+Well, that is true for all amino acids except the last one at the C-terminus since there the carboxy group will still be free and has two oxygen atoms.
+At physiological pH the carboxy group will be deprotonated so both oxygen atoms are chemically equivalent with equal bond lengths (as opposed to the single and double bond image we always draw on paper), but our [file formats still require us](https://chemistry.stackexchange.com/questions/22245/what-does-c-oxt-stand-for-in-pdb-files) to name one of the oxygens at the terminus as a "normal" oxygen, i.e. `O` and the other one `OXT`.
+You will therefore often see the last atom in a protein structure being `OXT`, such as in [this Biopandas tutorial](https://biopandas.github.io/biopandas/tutorials/Working_with_PDB_Structures_in_DataFrames/).
+When I say "often", I mean "not always"; the termini of protein are known to often be too flexible to crystallise, therefore the structure in our PDB files will often end prior to the C-terminus and not contain an OXT.
+This is not super problematic since given the planarity of the delocalised carboxy electron system, one can place the OXT easily given the carbon and the other oxygen atom.
+Predicted structures such as the ones from AlphaFold2 on the other hand will always contain the OXT atom since they do not have to battle experimental resolution problems.

 ### Example: Lysozyme atom numbering

 Let us now visualise the concepts we looked at so far (atom names and atom representations) with a concrete example, again based on the lysozyme structure with the PDB code `168l`.
 Install PyMol (either the [commercial](https://pymol.org/) or the [open-source](https://github.com/schrodinger/pymol-open-source?tab=readme-ov-file) version) and open the program.